arcs-njit-edu/docs/docs/about/contact.md

-Requests for assistance with HPC resources has been integrated into the campus-wide ServiceNow system.
+Requests for assistance with HPC resources have been integrated into the campus-wide ServiceNow system.
 To have a service ticket created automatically and assigned to the HPC staff, email [hpc@njit.edu](mailto:hpc@njit.edu).
 Before requesting assistance, we encourage you to take a look at the relevant documentation on this site.

 For prompt response, please consider the following when submitting a ticket.